best4281/programming-practice-2021/midterm_submission/code/readme.md

 ## Disclaimer

-This is only the part of the full bot I have created, other parts were not included in this repository.
-After creating more features, I might made it open source on my own repository (really far future)
+This is only the part of the full bot I have (tried to) created, other (experimental) parts were not included in this repository.
+After creating and polishing more features, I might update the bot as a final project.
+Although I might seems like it does not do much things, I have learned a lot of things along the way.